mcci-catena/bootloader/README.md

-# STM32L0 Robust Bootloader with Firmware Update
+# MCCI Trusted Bootloader for STM32L0 with Firmware Update

 <!--
   This TOC uses the VS Code markdown TOC extension AlanWalk.markdown-toc.